xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/INTENT_API.md

 **Action:** `net.xrxss15.OPEN_GUI`

 **Description:**
-- Opens the MainActivity GUI
+- Shows a notification to open the MainActivity
-- If worker is running, GUI reconnects and shows history
-- If worker is not running, user can start it manually
+- Automatically expands notification shade (if permission granted)
+- User must tap the notification to open the app
+- Workaround for Android 10+ background activity restrictions

 **Use Case:** User wants to view logs or status